Skip to main content

 back to top

-Entry may be either a single or series of spot(s) carried on paid time including broadcast or digital radio ad placement, such as podcasts.
+Entry may be either a single or series of paid spot(s) within broadcast, digital radio, and podcasts.
 Only include the results that are directly related to the advertising.
+Podcast content should be entered in category #7 – Content Marketing.

 back to top